Shabucky1812/DottiesDivineDoughnuts/README.md

 ### Acknowledgements
 I'll keep this one short:
-- Huge thanks to Brain Macharia as always, thanks for all your support!
+- Huge thanks to Brian Macharia as always, thanks for all your support!
 - Thanks to my gorgeous cat Phoenix, who is sat on my lap right now.
 - Thank you for reading!